- UChicago Medicine AdventHealth

 - Watery eyes

 Allergies are even more common than a cold.
-Dr. Smith-Bronstein explains, “It’s estimated that more than 50 million Americans suffer from some type of allergy.
-Seasonal allergies may occur at certain times of the year when allergens are present (trees in spring; grass in summer; ragweed in fall).
+Dr. Elackattu explains, “It’s estimated that more than 50 million Americans suffer from some type of allergy.
+Seasonal allergies may occur when allergens are present at certain times of the year (trees in spring, grass in summer, ragweed in fall).
 Some individuals suffer from environmental allergens, such as dust, mold or animal dander, which are present year-round.”

 You can ease your seasonal allergies by avoiding contact with allergens.
 For instance, limit your time outside when pollen counts are high.
 Over-the-counter medications such as Claritin or Zyrtec and nasal sprays can help, too.

-“Allergies, colds and the coronavirus may be caused by different sources, but their symptoms are similar,” says Dr. Smith-Bronstein.
+“Allergies, colds and the coronavirus may be caused by different sources, but their symptoms are similar,” says Dr. Elackattu.

-This handy cheat-sheet can help you tell the difference:
+This handy list can help you tell the difference:

 You might have allergies if: